Users of curl

 We used to say that there are a billion users of curl.
 It makes a good line to say but in reality we, of course, do not have any numbers that exact.
 We just estimate and guess based on observations and trends.
 It also depends on exactly what you would consider "a user" to be.
 Let's elaborate.

 The project being Open Source and liberally licensed means that just about anyone can redistribute curl in source format or built into binary form.

-The curl command-line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and and they come installed by default with yet more operating systems.
+The curl command-line tool and the libcurl library are available for download for most operating systems via the curl web site, they are provided via third party installers to a bunch and they come installed by default with even more operating systems.
 This makes counting downloads from the curl web site completely inappropriate as a means of measurement.

 So, we cannot count downloads and anyone may redistribute it and nobody is forced to tell us they use curl.
 How can we figure out the numbers?
 How can we figure out the users?
 The answer is that we really cannot with any decent level of accuracy.

 Instead we rely on witness reports, circumstantial evidence, on findings on the Internet, the occasional "about box" or license agreement mentioning curl or that authors ask for help and tell us about their use.

 The curl license says users need to repeat it somewhere, like in the documentation, but that's not easy for us to find in many cases and it's also not easy for us to do anything about should they decide not to follow the small license requirement.